Assamese people: Definition

 The Government of Assam faced difficulties in defining Assamese people for Assam Accord due to a linguistically and culturally heterogeneous population.
 Though there is a political dispute over the definition of Assamese people, in general; the people belonging to the state of Assam are referred sometimes as Assamese people or more appropriately as People of Assam.
 The lack of a definition has put stumbling blocks in implementing clause 6 of the Assam Accord, an agreement signed by the activists of the Assam Movement and the Government of India in 1985.
 Since a legal definition is important to provide "constitutional, legislative and cultural" safeguards to the Assamese people, the Government of Assam had formed a ministerial committee to finalise the definition in March 2007.
 To address the clause 6 issue, AASU had announced a definition on 10 April 2000 which was based on residency with a temporal limit: All those whose names appeared in the 1951 National Register of Citizens and their progenies should be considered as Assamese.

 Despite the lack of a legal definition, social scientists consider the Assamese identity to constitute a tribal-caste continuum that has been the result of a historical process.

 Demographics

 The population of Assamese-speaking people in India, as per the 2011 Census, is 15,311,351, constituting 1.26% of the country's total population.
 This places the Assamese language at the 12th position among the 22 scheduled languages spoken in India.
 Out of this, 15,097,257 people reside in Assam, making up 48.38% of the state's total population, which accounts for 98.6% of the total Assamese-speaking population in India.

 History

+The Assamese identity developed through a long process of interaction among the tribal and non-tribal populations of the Brahmaputra Valley, rather than originating in a single kingdom or military conflict.
+The formation of regional states, the expansion of settled agriculture, intermarriage, Hinduization and the growth of a common vernacular gradually connected otherwise diverse communities.
+Chandan Kumar Sharma describes this social formation as a "tribe–caste continuum" in which tribal and non-tribal groups played equally important roles.

+Early roots of the Assamese identity

+The linguistic and literary foundations of the identity can be traced back to the early half of the late medieval period.
+By the 14th century, early Assamese had developed into a literary medium under rulers of several regional polities.
+The Kamata king Durlabhanarayana patronised Hema Saraswati, Harivara Vipra and other poets, while Madhava Kandali rendered the Ramayana into Assamese under Mahamanikya, a Kachari ruler of central Assam.
+Satyendranath Sarma observes that the surviving works demonstrate that Assamese had already evolved into a powerful medium of literary expression during the fourteenth century.
+The courts of Kamata and the Kachari kingdom therefore contributed to a regional literary culture long before Assamese was adopted by the Ahom court.